phoenixframework/phoenix/docs/ecto_models.md

 ```

 Note: Please see the "Repo" section above for information on what the repo does.
+We will follow the instructions for the supervisor setup below.

 This task creates a directory for our repo as well as the repo itself.